Soundtracks (Can album): Background and production

+Composition

+"She Brings the Rain" has been characterized as "jazz-inflected" and "the most simply romantic music Can ever made".
+The song has a simple composition, involving a walking bassline and gloomy-sounding minor guitar chords.
+Toward the end, guitarist Michael Karoli overdubs a solo.
+Can biographer Rob Young remarked that "She Brings the Rain" was "one of the most 'mainstream' songs Can ever made" and a rare example of only some of the band (Czukay, Karoli and Mooney) being featured on a track; additionally, he called it a "distant cousin" to the song "Everybody Wants to Be a Cat" from the 1970 Disney animated film The Aristocats.

+Can biographer Rob Young described "Tango Whiskyman" as a tribute to the "funereal bombast of Ennio Morricone" and highlighted the "heat-haze shimmer" of Schmidt's organ on the track.
+The instrumental "Deadlock (Titelmusik)" closes Deadlock with echoing tom-toms and solemn keys.
+Schmidt adapted a piece by Johann Sebastian Bach from the St Matthew Passion with additional harmonies.

 Reception

-In a retrospective review in Stylus Magazine, Nick Southall called Soundtracks "a strange beast of a record" that "appear[s] directionless", but has some "absolutely sublime moments".
+In a retrospective review in Stylus Magazine, Nick Southall called Soundtracks "a strange beast of a record" that "appear[s] directionless" but has some "absolutely sublime moments".
 Dominique Leone opined in a retrospective review for Pitchfork that while many of the tracks on Soundtracks lack the "artistic reach" Can achieved on Monster Movie and other albums, they are not "throwaways".
-Leone called "Mother Sky" the album's highlight, adding that it "has an intensity matching anything on the debut".
-In another retrospective review of Soundtracks, for AllMusic, Jason Ankeny remarked: "The dichotomy between the two singers is readily apparent: Suzuki's odd, strangulated vocals fit far more comfortably into the group's increasingly intricate and subtle sound, allowing for greater variation than Mooney's stream-of-consciousness discourse."
+Leone chose "Mother Sky" as the album's highlight, asserting that it "has an intensity matching anything on the debut".
+In another retrospective review of Soundtracks, for AllMusic, Jason Ankeny remarked that "The dichotomy between the two singers is readily apparent: Suzuki's odd, strangulated vocals fit far more comfortably into the group's increasingly intricate and subtle sound, allowing for greater variation than Mooney's stream-of-consciousness discourse."

 In March 2005, Q placed "Mother Sky" at number 48 in its list of the "100 Greatest Guitar Tracks".